richard-porter/ai-collaboration-field-guide/sovereign-thinking-tools/ sovereign-thinking-tools.md

 **When people keep leaving and nobody examines why.**

-A structured approach to understanding volunteer, staff, or board member attrition.

 **Protocol:**

 - **Inventory:** List all departures in the last 12 months.
 Role, tenure, stated reason for leaving.
 - **Pattern:** Are departures clustered by role, tenure band, reporting relationship, or season?
-- **Root:** For each cluster: is the cause structural (role design, workload, unclear expectations), cultural (conflict, exclusion, burnout), or incidental (life changes, relocation)?
+- **Root:** For each cluster: is the cause structural, cultural, or incidental?
 - **Cost:** What institutional knowledge left with each person?
-What took longer because they were gone?
 - **Fix:** For structural causes: redesign.
 For cultural causes: address.
 For incidental: accept and build redundancy.
 - **Track:** Measure quarterly.
 If the pattern doesn’t shift in two cycles, the fix didn’t work.

 **Stop if:** You’re using this tool to justify not addressing a known problem.
-The diagnostic reveals patterns.
-You still have to act on them.

-*Enterprise origin: Attrition analysis and retention planning for top talent and high-turnover positions (Navient).
+*Enterprise origin: Attrition analysis and retention planning (Navient).
 Workforce planning and bench strength reviews.
 Exit interview data analysis across multiple business units.*

 -----